Edgar Allan Poe House and Museum

-The Edgar Allan Poe House and Museum, located at 203 North Amity St. in Baltimore, Maryland, is the former home of American writer Edgar Allan Poe in the 1830s.
-The small unassuming structure, which was opened as a writer's house museum in 1949, is a typical row home.
+The Edgar Allan Poe House and Museum is a row home at 203 North Amity Street in Baltimore, Maryland, United States.
+Serving as the home of American writer Edgar Allan Poe in the 1830s, the small, unassuming structure was opened as a writer's house museum in 1949.
 It was designated a National Historic Landmark in 1972.

 Due to a loss of funding by the city of Baltimore, the museum closed to the public in October 2012.
 Poe Baltimore, the museum's new governing body, reopened the museum to the public on October 5, 2013.
 The house is the site for the International Edgar Allan Poe Festival & Awards, held in October of each year.